Colmea/Colmea/README.md

 ## Last project

-I'm currently working for Broadcast Industry for live production @evs-broadcast  (FIFA World Cup, Olympic Games, eSports, Fox Sport SuperBowl, ...), but I'm also building cool projects for other customers.
+I'm currently working as a Frontend React.js Engineer for Broadcast Industry for live production @evs-broadcast  (FIFA World Cup, Olympic Games, eSports, Fox Sport SuperBowl, ...), but I'm also building cool projects for other customers.